-Figure 6.51: Training data ROC AUC

 Quantitatively, we can see that this AUC is not all that different from the testing data ROC AUC we calculated earlier.
 Both are about 0.62.
 Conceptually, what is the difference?
 When we calculate this metric on the training data, we are measuring the model's skill in predicting the same data that "taught" the model how to make predictions.
 We are seeing how well the model fits the data.
-When we compare this to a testing data metric, we are comparing training and testing scores.
+On the other hand, testing data metrics indicate performance on out-of-sample data the model hasn’t “seen” before.
 If there was much of a difference in these scores, which usually would come in the form of a higher training score than testing score, it would indicate that while the model fits the data well, the trained model does not generalize well to new, unseen data.

 In this case, the training and testing scores are similar, meaning the model does about as well on out-of-sample data as it does on the same data used in model training.
 We will learn more about the insights we can gain by comparing training and testing scores in Chapter 4, The Bias-Variance Trade-off.